Vega: Observation

 Vega can often be seen near the zenith in the mid-northern latitudes during the evening in the Northern Hemisphere summer.
 From mid-southern latitudes, it can be seen low above the northern horizon during the Southern Hemisphere winter.
 With a declination of +38.78°, Vega can only be viewed at latitudes north of 51° S. Therefore, it does not rise at all anywhere in Antarctica or in the southernmost part of South America, including Punta Arenas, Chile (53° S).
 At latitudes to the north of 51° N, Vega remains continuously above the horizon as a circumpolar star.
 Around July 1, Vega reaches midnight culmination when it crosses the meridian at that time.
+Complementarily, Vega swoops down and kisses the horizon at true North at midnight on Dec 31/Jan 1, as seen from 51° N.

 Each night the positions of the stars appear to change as the Earth rotates.
 However, when a star is located along the Earth's axis of rotation, it will remain in the same position and thus is called a pole star.
 The direction of the Earth's axis of rotation gradually changes over time in a process known as the precession of the equinoxes.
 A complete precession cycle requires 25,770 years, during which time the pole of the Earth's rotation follows a circular path across the celestial sphere that passes near several prominent stars.
 At present the pole star is Polaris, but around 12,000 BCE the pole was pointed only five degrees away from Vega.
 Through precession, the pole will again pass near Vega around 14,000 CE.
 Vega is the brightest of the successive northern pole stars.
 In 210,000 years, Vega will become the brightest star in the night sky, and will peak in brightness in 290,000 years with an apparent magnitude of –0.81.

 This star lies at a vertex of a widely spaced asterism called the Summer Triangle, which consists of Vega plus the two first-magnitude stars Altair, in Aquila, and Deneb in Cygnus.
 This formation is the approximate shape of a right triangle, with Vega located at its right angle.
 The Summer Triangle is recognizable in the northern skies for there are few other bright stars in its vicinity.